 The aftermath of the dispute tells you something positive about the FBU membership.
 Although Fighting Fire is tactful and presents different viewpoints about what happened, it seems to me to indicate quite clearly that the old leadership had no strategy going into the struggle.
 Having brought about a defeat, they then tried to spin it as a victory (told in a 2005 book they commissioned, United We Stand).

 Observing the limitations of the existing leadership and becoming disillusioned with it, rank-and-file members voted it out in favour of generally more radical, militant and competent leaders.
-That is what allowed the union to regroup, retreat in an orderly way - not passively, but through some pretty heavy struggles - and remain relatively strong in the face of attack after attack.
+That is what allowed the union to regroup, retreat in an orderly way - not passively, through some pretty heavy struggles - and remain relatively strong in the face of attack after attack, despite losses.

 In the fire and rescue service as more widely, New Labour blazed the trail for the vicious assault against the working class - both those providing services and those receiving them - which came in all areas after 2010.
 By and large unions went along with this and converted an opportunity to rebuild their strength into a new round of defeats.

 The FBU is one of the exceptions.
 Of course, a union of 35,000 members cannot by itself compensate for wider failings in the British labour movement, but the FBU deserves its place in the relatively small group of unions that did better and showed a different road was available.

 The pensions fight